The Long-Term Chehalis Basin Strategy

 For a long time, people have fought over these issues.
 Now, we’re finally making progress toward a safer, more resilient basin.

-The Chehalis Basin Board, a diverse group of representatives from Tribes, local governments, citizens, and state agencies, has brought forth more than 140 projects in aquatic restoration and flood protection on time and on budget, helping every community across the basin.
-Read more about the range of projects and programs and find a project near you.
+The Chehalis Basin Board, a diverse group of representatives from Tribes, local governments, citizens, and state agencies, has brought forth more than 200 projects in aquatic restoration and flood protection on time and on budget, helping every community across the basin.
+Read more about the range of projects and programs.

-Building on this momentum, in 2026, the Chehalis Basin Board will finalize its recommended long-term Chehalis Basin Strategy to protect people and aquatic life for decades to come.
+Building on this momentum, in 2026, the Chehalis Basin Board is on track to make recommendations on a long-term Chehalis Basin Strategy to protect people and aquatic life for decades to come.

 Underwater photo of a school of salmon